openstack/charm-guide/doc/source/community/doc-contrib/adding-new-content.rst

 OpenStack Charms Admin Guide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `OpenStack Charms Admin Guide`_ is the day-2 operations guide for Charmed OpenStack.
+The :doc:`Admin Guide <../../admin/index>` is the day-2 operations guide for Charmed OpenStack.
 Due to its focussed mandate, the only applicable Diátaxis type is Howtos.

 This documentation is created on OpenDev, is under version control (Git), and is written in Sphinx-enhanced reStructuredText.